 It takes more than just a warm smile, a friendly hello and thoughtful customer care to keep customers returning to your store.
 Customers expect this, of course, but to keep them happy, you also need an efficient purchasing experience, quick turnaround on inventory needs and savvy communication skills.

 To accomplish this, retailers need to depend on reliable and agile selling tools to better understand their inventory, customers and overall strategy.
-QuickBooks Point of Sale powered by Revel Systems, for example, delivers this confidence to merchants through its state-of-the-art technology.
+QuickBooks Point of Sale, for example, delivers this confidence to merchants through its state-of-the-art technology.
 From better cash flow insight to improved customer service, the right selling tools can help retailers delight and keep their customers.

 Tablets Are the New Norm